brhaka/MacOS-Valgrind/readme.md

 When the container starts, it's going to be on the `/valgrind` directory, which will be acessing the **actual files** present on the directory from where you executed the **valgrind** command.

 ## Setup and Usage
-Clone the repository to a folder name `Docker` on your user home folder and add this function to your `.zshrc` or `.bashrc`:
+Clone the repository to a folder name `Docker` on your user home folder and add this function to your shell configuration file.
+E.g. `.zshrc` or `.bashrc`
 ```
 function valgrind {
 	export DOCKERCONTAINERVALGRINDDIR=`pwd`